-A thesis is required by the Division of Reproductive Endocrinology and Infertility and must be submitted by the date listed in this Bulletin and according to the guidelines for preparation listed below.
-The REI Division will review the thesis and make a decision concerning acceptability.
-Prior publication of a thesis does not guarantee acceptance of the thesis for the Certifying Examination.
+A thesis is required by the Division of Maternal-Fetal Medicine.
+The MFM Division will review the thesis and make a decision concerning acceptability.
+Prior publication by a refereed journal does not guarantee acceptance of the thesis for the Certifying Examination.
 It is not necessary for the thesis to have been published.

-One copy of the completed Thesis Affidavit Form must be submitted with 4 copies of the thesis.
+One copy of the thesis Affidavit Form must be submitted with 4 copies of the thesis.